lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

   * display: content
     - Structuring elements logically without affecting the visual layout.
     - Making an element's box disappear while keeping its children in the DOM and layout flow.

-## Specificity
-  - Inline styles have the highest priority.
-  - ID selectors are stronger than class selectors.
-  - Class selectors are stronger than element selectors.
-  - Universal selector (*), combinators (+, >, ~), and negation pseudo-class (:not()) do not affect specificity.

 ## box-sizing
   - content-box: If you set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width, making the element wider than 100px.